 Women suffering from addiction during pregnancy can find themselves feeling hopeless and overwhelmed when it comes to finding treatment.
-They may know they need help, for both them and their child, but traditional treatment options are no longer an option.
+They may know they need help, for both themselves and their child, but traditional treatment options are no longer an option.
 The River Source wants you to know that you are not alone, and you can still create a beautiful life for your family.

 There are differences in addiction treatment for women who are pregnant, versus traditional treatment, to ensure a safe and effective journey back to sobriety.
 Read our three tips below on how your treatment will be catered to your pregnancy and learn how The River Source’s holistic treatment worked for one mother who had nowhere else to go.